5 - 6 May 1995 I Drama Centre

 Finally, she understands that despite all the differences that exist between people "skin colour, language, culture" in the end, we are all the same.
 We are mothers, fathers, sisters, brothers, lovers and children.
 That's all.
 And that's more than enough.

 Cast: Jude Narita

-Writer and Director: Jude Narita
+Written and Directed by: Jude Narita

-Lighting Designer: Joe Damiano
+Lighting Design by: Joe Damiano

 Sound Technician: Edgar Landa